distribution/distribution/doc/spec/api.md

 The `code` field will be a unique identifier, all caps with underscores by convention.
 The `message` field will be a human readable string.
-The optional `detail` field may contain arbitrary json data providing information the client can use to resolve the issue.
+The optional `detail` field may contain arbitrary JSON data providing information the client can use to resolve the issue.

 While the client can take action on certain error codes, the registry may add